openfaas/openfaas-cloud/of-builder/README.md

 # Do a test build

 We specify a config file which is JSON and tells buildkit which image to publish to.
 In this example it's going to be `registry.local:5000/foo/bar:latest`.
-The container image has a Dockerfile added into it as an example.
+The container image has a README.md added into it as an example.
 It also has an env-var set up.

 ```
 mkdir image